 Sens.
 Kelly, Ossoff Introduce Bill Banning Stock Trading by Members of Congress

-New legislation requires members of Congress and their families to place stock portfolios into blind trusts while in office
+Bill requires members of Congress & their families to place stock portfolios in blind trusts or divest holdings

 Today, U.S. Senators Mark Kelly (D-AZ) and Jon Ossoff (D-GA) introduced legislation to ban members of Congress and their families from buying and selling stocks while in office.

-In a move widely praised by good government groups across the political spectrum, the Ban Congressional Stock Trading Act will require all members of Congress, their spouses, and dependent children to place their stock portfolios into a blind trust — ensuring they cannot use inside information to influence their personal stock trades and make a profit.
+The Ban Congressional Stock Trading Act will require all members of Congress, their spouses, and dependent children to place their stocks into a blind trust or divest the holding — ensuring they cannot use inside information to influence their stock trades and make a profit.

-“Members of Congress should not be playing the stock market while we make federal policy and have extraordinary access to confidential information,” Sen. Ossoff said.
+“Members of Congress should not be playing the stock market while we make Federal policy and have extraordinary access to confidential information,” Sen. Ossoff said.
 “Stock trading by members of Congress massively erodes public confidence in Congress with serious appearance of impropriety, which is why we should ban stock trading by members of Congress altogether.”